paulmillr/noble-hashes/README.md

 We support all major platforms and runtimes.
 For [Deno](https://deno.land), ensure to use [npm specifier](https://deno.land/manual@v1.28.0/node/npm_specifiers).
 For React Native, you may need a [polyfill for getRandomValues](https://github.com/LinusU/react-native-get-random-values).
-If you don't like NPM, a standalone [noble-hashes.js](https://github.com/paulmillr/noble-hashes/releases) is also available.
+A standalone file [noble-hashes.js](https://github.com/paulmillr/noble-hashes/releases) is also available.

 ```js
 // import * from '@noble/hashes'; // Error: use sub-imports, to ensure small app size